ragavi94/DevopsProject/milestone3/README.md

 sudo ansible-playbook main.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

+This script has to be run 4 times after the first task to get access to all 4 droplets.

  The required updates and kubernetes application package has been installed on the master and the slave nodes.
 A kubernetes cluster has been formed with the master and the 3 nodes by copying the tokens generated from the master to the worker nodes.
 We have a Dockerfile which runs a node script to convert the marqdown to html and this built image from the Dockerfile is pushed to the dockerhub.
 We create a deployment on the worker nodes using the built image on the 3 worker nodes.
 A HTTP request with marqdown has been sent from the checkbox deployment server to the master node.
 The master node acts as a load balancer and sends this to one of the 3 worker nodes, from where we obtain the http respone with the html content, that would be displayed on the page.